docker/docs/content/manuals/desktop/setup/install/enterprise-deployment/use-jamf-pro.md

 5. Configure the scope to target the devices or device groups you want to install Docker on.
 6. Save the policy and deploy.

-More information can be found in [Jamf Pro's official documentation](https://learn.jamf.com/en-US/bundle/jamf-pro-documentation-current/page/Policies.html).
+For more information, see [Jamf Pro's official documentation](https://learn.jamf.com/en-US/bundle/jamf-pro-documentation-current/page/Policies.html).

 ## Additional resources